Async Rust, Part Two: Tasks

 Spawn

-function is supposed to insert another future into the tasks Vec
+The spawn function is supposed to insert another future into the tasks Vec.

-after it's finished polling, but if we made TASKS
+WAKE_TIMES after it's finished polling, but if we made TASKS global, then

 the main loop would lock it during polling, and any task that called spawn